codsen/codsen/packages/edit-package-json/README.md

 When you consume `set` (`const { set } = require("edit-package-json");`), it is a function.

 `set()` can set values by path, on a JSON string.

+**THIS IS AN EARLY STAGE OF THIS PROGRAM AND IT CAN'T CREATE NEW KEYS, IT WILL ONLY CHANGE VALUE IF KEY ALREADY EXISTS.**

+This is the primary difference (from a more mature) `object-path` for now.

 ---